 The Interior Library offers regular training sessions to introduce DOI employees and others to its services and to the information sources it makes available, either on employees' desktops or in person.
-These training sessions are usually held in the Training Room of the Interior Library.

 Additional training sessions will be posted as they are scheduled.
 Please check this page regularly for changes or updates.